 - This equates to nearly 345,000 passenger vehicles taken off Washington's roads and more than 184,000 gallons of gas that's never burned.

 Requirements of the Food Waste Reduction Act

-As we write the Food Waste Reduction Plan we will be following these requirements.
+As we write the Food Waste Prevention Plan we will be following these requirements:

 - Recommend regulations that support safe food donations